kundajelab/PFBoost/README.md

 ### Input Parameters

 --input-format
-“matrix or triplet” - Triplet is 3 row, column, value.
+“matrix or triplet” - Triplet is 3 columns: row, column, value.
 Matrix is typical dense matrix.
 Default is matrix.

 --mult-format
 “dense or sparse”  - Format of matrices for algorithm and for matrix multiplication.
 Currently sparse is faster.
 Default is sparse.